TOO MUCH: Melodrama on Film | Members Activity Across the Midlands

 Malvern Theatres has curated a film season exploring Melodrama, starting with classic British works from the 1930s–40s.
 It then expands to international films from Germany, the USA, South Korea, and Japan.

-The Festival Theatre, now known as Malvern Theatres, is a theatre complex comprising of an 850-seat Festival Theatre, a Forum Theatre, a 400-seat cinema, and a bar and restaurant.
+The Festival Theatre, now known as Malvern Theatres, is a theatre complex comprising an 850-seat Festival Theatre, a Forum Theatre, a 400-seat cinema, and a bar and restaurant.

 Desi Queens